realitymod/RealityShaders/README.md

 This shader package includes updated thermal and suppression effects.

-### Procedural Terrain Detailmapping
+### Procedural Sampling

-No more visible texture repetition.
+No more visible texture repetition in clouds and far-away terrain.

 ## Coding Convention